-The final point that was not considered by Casey relates to a criticism she made within the report under the heading ‘Children’s Social Care Failure’ (p.
-42).
-In trying to explain why social workers failed children, Casey contends that this was because ‘children’s social care operated in a straitjacket of assessments which failed to acknowledge CSE’ (p.42).
-Unfortunately, this is the context in which social work is practised today.
-In fact, many argue against these rigid, bureaucratic systems which refuse to bend to enable creative and innovative practice (Featherstone et al. 2014; White et al. 2010).
-These systems have not been designed by social workers, they have been created and developed by non-social workers situated in the Department of Education, those who are far removed from practice.
-The policy framework in social work ‘hides great complexity’ and this is particularly the case when there is frequent reorganisation, inconsistency and contradictions in policy making for social workers in practice (Fox-Harding, 20081).
+The final point that was not considered by Casey relates to a criticism she made within the report under the heading ‘Children’s Social Care Failure’ (2015: 42).
+In trying to explain why social workers failed children, Casey contended that this was because ‘children’s social care operated in a straitjacket of assessments which failed to acknowledge CSE’ (p.42).

-Although Casey even herself recognises that child sexual exploitation ‘does not sit easily against an assessment process which is geared towards protecting a young child in a family abuse situation’, there is little explanation as to why this may be the case (p.42).
-Instead of acknowledging the role that the central state has in creating inconsistencies and contradictions in policy (Fox-Harding 2008), social workers are instead depicted as being ‘professionally jealous of youth services’ (Casey, 2015: ).
+However what is not appropriately considered is that unfortunately, this is the context in which social work is practised today.
+Indeed, many argue against these rigid, bureaucratic systems which refuse to bend to enable creative and innovative practice (Featherstone et al. 2014; White et al. 2010).
+As a result, practitioners focus on completing bureaucracy speedily so as to meet targets, ration resources and assess risk (see Garrett, 2009; Rogowski, 2013), and are prevented from spending valuable time building relationships with teenagers vulnerable to sexual exploitation.
+It is important to note that these systems have not been designed by social workers, but by the Department of Education, those who are far removed from practice.
+The policy framework in social work therefore ‘hides great complexity’ and becomes a significant issue when there is frequent reorganisation, inconsistency and contradictions in policy making because it significantly affects social workers’ practice (Fox-Harding, 2008:1).
+Rather than acknowledging the role that central government has in creating inconsistencies and contradictions in policy, social workers in Rotherham were instead depicted as ‘getting their practice wrong’ (Casey, 2015: 43).

 Discussion